-TNO TPD, in cooperation with Micromega-Dynamics and Dutch Space, has designed an advanced Optical Delay Line (ODL) for use in future ground based and space interferometry missions.
-The work is performed under NIVR contract in preparation for GENIE and DARWIN.
+TNO TPD, in close cooperation with Micromega-Dynamics and Dutch Space, has developed an advanced Optical Delay Line (ODL) for use in PRIMA, GENIE and other ground based interferometers.

-Using the ESO PRIMA DDL requirements as a baseline, the delay line can be used for PRIMA and GENIE without any modifications.
 The delay line design is modular and flexible, which makes scaling for other applications a relatively easy task.

-The ODL has a single linear motor actuator for Optical Path Difference (OPD) control, driving a two-mirror cat's eye with SiC mirrors and CFRP structure.
+The developed technology can also be applied in future cryogenic space interferometers, such as DARWIN, and TPF-I. The ODL has a single linear motor actuator for Optical Path Difference (OPD) control, driving a two-mirror cat's eye with SiC mirrors and CFRP structure.
 Magnetic bearings provide frictionless and wear free operation with zero-hysteresis.
-The delay line is currently being assembled and will be subjected to a comprehensive test program in the second half of 2004.
+The delay line has been assembled and is currently being subjected to a comprehensive test program.

-Keywords: advanced optical delay line, ODL, GENIE, DARWIN, PRIMA, SiC mirrors, active magnetic bearings, nanopositioning, aperture synthesis
+Keywords: optical delay line, ODL, GENIE, DARWIN, TPF-I, PRIMA, active magnetic bearings, nanopositioning, aperture synthesis, nulling interferometry